-Participation in the selection process shall be a responsibility of the Director of Library Services and the librarians with input from teaching faculty.
+Participation in the selection process shall be a responsibility of the Director of Library Services and the library staff with input from teaching faculty.

-Faculty members may be requested to act as subject specialists in their areas of expertise, and may be consulted by the Librarians regarding specific materials or sections of the collections.
+Faculty members may be requested to act as subject specialists in their areas of expertise, and may be consulted by the library staff regarding specific materials or sections of the collections.
 Departmental faculty shall bear primary responsibility for recommending materials to support the courses they teach.
-Requests are actively solicited by the librarians and are accepted throughout the year, examined in relationship to overall curriculum needs and selection policies, and approved as funding permits.
+Requests are actively solicited by the library staff and are accepted throughout the year, examined in relationship to overall curriculum needs and selection policies, and approved as funding permits.

 Student and staff recommendations for the purchase of materials are welcomed and solicited.

 Priorities in Selection